Do Cats and Rabbits Get Along

 How do cats and rabbits live in the same home?

-Despite the fact their biological predispositions make them rivals, domesticated cats and rabbits can be taught to live in the same house.
+Despite the fact their biological predispositions make them rivals, domesticated rabbits and cats can be taught to live in the same house.

 Nevertheless, some basic house rules are a must.
 Safety should be every pet parent’s priority, so to bond these furbabies, constant supervision is necessary.